 Fly Lines for Euro Nymphing

 There are two main types of lines to use in European Nymphing, level monofilament and manufactured lines made specifically for Euro Nymphing.
-There are a few options in manufactured lines these days, such as the Rio Euro Nymph line and the Competition Nymph line from Scientific Anglers and they have certain advantages and disadvantages over using monofilament.
+There are a few options in manufactured lines these days, such as the Rio Euro Nymph line, The Super-Dri Euro Nymph line from Airflo, and the Competition Nymph line from Scientific Anglers, and they have certain advantages and disadvantages over using monofilament.

 Monofilament line can really be considered the original method and certainly still works today.
 While monofilament can be much less expensive than a manufactured fly line, it is also less durable and usually has more memory as well.
 It must be spooled tightly in order to keep it from tangling around itself on a fly reel, which will also make it coil more when pulled off of the reel.
 The repeated coil and stretch combined with UV exposure will cause monofilament to break down faster than most manufactured fly lines.
 On the plus side, monofilament is stiff enough to avoid sagging in the guides while fishing and is easily tied to leaders and sighters.